moksh1111/Skimlit/README.md

-In this we're going to be replicating the deep learning model behind the 2017 paper PubMed 200k RCT: a Dataset for Sequenctial Sentence Classification in Medical Abstracts.
+In this we're going to be replicating the deep learning model behind the 2017 paper PubMed 200k RCT: a Dataset for Sequential Sentence Classification in Medical Abstracts.

 When it was released, the paper presented a new dataset called PubMed 200k RCT which consists of ~200,000 labelled Randomized Controlled Trial (RCT) abstracts.